-Dawn Wolfe, Director of ID/EI Services followed with a review of the ID section of the plan and the sources of data that were used to develop this section.
+Christine Heibel, Director of ID/EI Services followed with a review of the ID section of the plan and the sources of data that were used to develop this section.
+This included a financial pie chart indicating how funds are spent, presented by Sue Douglas.
 The participants did not have any questions or comments regarding the ID portion presented.

 Christine Hartman, Lebanon Community Action Partnership, then provided an overview of the Homeless Assistance Program (HAP) services.
+The participants did not have any questions or comments regarding the HAP portion presented.